learning-zone/react-basics/README.md

     <b><a href="#">↥ back to top</a></b>
 </div>

-## Q. ***What are the components of redux?***
+## Q. ***What are redux core concepts?***

 <img src="assets/redux-components.jpg" alt="Redux Components" width="400px" />

-Redux has mainly 3 components namely, Action, Reducer, and Store.

 **1. Actions in Redux**

 Action is static information about the event that initiates a state change.
 When you update your state with Redux, you always start with an action.
 Actions are in the form of Javascript objects, containing a `type` and an optional `payload`.
 Actions are sent using the `store.dispatch()` method.
 Actions are created via an action creator.

-**Action creators**

-These are simple functions that help you create actions.
+**Action creators** are simple functions that help to create actions.
 They are functions that return action objects, and then, the returned object is sent to various reducers in the application.

 *Example:*